asrivathsan/miniBarcoder/README.md

 ##### miniBarcoder.py (MAFFT barcodes)
 1. Python2 (tested with 2.7)
 2. MAFFT v7
-3.	glsearch36 (https://github.com/wrpearson/fasta36) This is part of fasta36 suite and one of the installed programs is called "glsearch36"
+3.	glsearch36 (https://github.com/wrpearson/fasta36) This is part of fasta36 suite and one of the installed programs is "glsearch36"
 4.	numpy
 MAFFT and glsearch36 must be in path and callable by "mafft" and "glsearch36" on the terminal.